 Ascent and Descent

-– **Ascent:** This refers to the act of climbing up a mountain.
-It often involves various phases, such as the approach, the climb, and reaching the summit.
+Ascent: This term refers to the act of climbing up a mountain.
+It encompasses various stages, including the approach to the base, the climb itself, and ultimately reaching the summit.

-– **Descent:** Equally important, this term describes the journey back down the mountain.
-Proper technique and caution are required to safely descend, as descending can be more dangerous than ascending.
+Descent: Equally crucial, this describes the journey back down the mountain.
+Proper technique and extreme caution are paramount, as descents can often present more hazards than ascending.

 Base Camp